Investigroup NP Nonprofit Corporation

 Project Methods and Evaluation

 The centerpiece of Ghana's national health policy is currently a five year Program of Work for 2002-2006, with the theme, "Partnerships for Health: Bridging the Inequality Gap."
-The central objective of this policy is to improve health care for Ghana's poor.
+The central objective of this policy is to improve health care for Ghana's underprivileged people.
 In addition to its general health policies, Ghana has successfully adopted a National HIV/AIDS Strategic Framework.
 Ghana's AIDS Commission is working with The AIDS Support Organization (TASO) in Uganda in order to learn from the successes that country has had in fighting HIV/AIDS.

 Investigroup is currently working with Ghana's most advanced hospitals, which are the two teaching hospitals, Korle-Bu located in the capital city of Accra, and Komfo Anokye Teaching Hospital in Kumasi.